Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Representation for linear systems

 The scaling of the Hadamard integral with $\lambda$ then follows as

 and a Taylor expansion in the lattice contribution yields

 The potential energy thus obeys the scaling law

 We conclude that for strong long-range interactions with $\mathrm{Re}(\nu)<d$, the integral scales as $\lambda^{d-\nu}$ and hence dominates the lattice contribution that converges to a constant for $\lambda\to \infty$.
-In this case, the lattice contribution remains relevant for systems with mesoscopic $\lambda$, or if high-precision is required.
-On the other hand, for $\text{Re}(\nu)>d$, the lattice contribution is the dominating quantity and the interaction is thus effectively short-ranged.
+In this case, the lattice contribution remains relevant for systems with mesoscopic $\lambda$, or if high precision is required.
+On the other hand, for $\text{Re}(\nu)>d$, the lattice contribution is the dominating quantity, and the interaction is thus effectively short-ranged.
+Note that the scaling observed here cannot be removed by standard techniques for systems with super-extensive energies such as Kac rescaling.
+The quantities considered here are intensive and hence well-defined in the thermodynamic limit of infinite particles.